Skip to content

 • import hou fails when running outside Houdini: expected.
 The IDE uses stubs for analysis; the real hou exists only inside Houdini.

-• Modules unresolved in PyCharm: ensure Interpreter Paths were added to the same .venv interpreter selected for the project; confirm the project is running from pycharm-houdini before invoking the external editor from Houdini.
+• Modules unresolved in PyCharm: ensure Interpreter Paths were added to the same .venv interpreter selected for the project; confirm you have a PyCharm project window started via pycharm <project_root> and keep it running before invoking the external editor from Houdini.

-• Houdini opens a different window: first start the target project via pycharm-houdini and keep it running; then use “Edit in External Editor.”
+• Houdini opens a different window: first start the target project via pycharm <project_root> and keep it running; then use “Edit in External Editor.”